It has been a while since we started this project and it’s time to make some chips. In this instalment, we’ll go over spindle hookup.

 This completes the spindle hookup.
 I will post the drawing files for the IBS/E spindle mount on my support page for the KReduCNC.
 I will also post the drawing files for the Wecheer WE248.

 There are other spindle options that I have used with success on the KReduCNC.
 Here, the spindle from a Foredom flex shaft.
-Since the heavy motor is mounted at the other end of a flex shaft, you can pack a great deal of cutting power at your disposal.
+Since the heavy motor is mounted at the other end of a flex shaft, you have a great deal of cutting power at your disposal.
 It will accept 1/8” and 1/4" bits.
 While it uses the same mount as the Wecheer WE248, the one shown in Figure 26 is a version that has a dust shoe that connects to a vacuum.

 I wrapped all my wires, cables, and cords with some split loom tubing shown in Figure 27.
 This protects the wires and cables and gives your machine a better look.